Netflix-Skunkworks/stethoscope/README.md

 ##### Configuration

-- `GOOGLE_API_SECRETS`: JSON blob containing service account credentials.
+- `GOOGLE_API_SECRETS`: Service account credentials from Google as a Python dictionary.
 - `GOOGLE_API_USERNAME`: Service account name.
 - `GOOGLE_API_SCOPES`: List of scopes required (depends on what information you're using from Google).
 We use: